Key Takeaways

 What is Circuit Training?

 Circuit training is a fast-paced series of exercises that move quickly from one mode to another.
-There are generally 8 to 10 exercise stations, and you move through them without resting.
+There are generally 8 to 10 exercise stations, and you move through your workout without resting.
 For example, a circuit training program focused on muscular strength will put you through various muscle groups.
 You will go from upper body to core, to lower body with minimal rest.

-An aerobic circuit would typically move through a set of one or two resistance exercises, progress to a series of stations that would include free weights, dumbbells, kettlebells, etc. This would also have a series that includes things like jogging, rowing, and stationary cycling.
+An aerobic circuit workout would typically move through a set of one or two resistance exercises, progressing to a series of stations that would include free weights, dumbbells, kettlebells, etc. This would also have a series that includes things like jogging, rowing, and stationary cycling.
 Again, one of the central components of circuit training is that you do not rest between exercise stations.
 The entire circuit generally takes between a half-hour and an hour.

 Circuit training can vary in intensity.
 Obviously, this type of workout is intense by its nature, but circuit training is tailored to your needs.
 There are beginning, moderate, and high-intensity levels for circuit training.

 Circuit training falls under the general category of metabolic training.
 This is a function of the amount of exertion and the type of exertion that goes into it.
 By contrast, speed training is not a metabolic workout since it falls under the category of maximum training.
+The most important thing about circuit training is that it is scientifically proven to work.
+While circuit training will not make you faster or stronger, it will provide two primary benefits.

-• Since circuit training necessarily causes a build-up of lactic acid, it prepares your body to handle the acidosis which will, in turn, lead to more effective endurance training.
+First, since circuit training necessarily causes a build-up of lactic acid, it prepares your body to handle the acidosis which will, in turn, lead to more effective endurance training.

-• Second, circuit training causes the release of a growth hormone which minimizes fat.
+Second, circuit training causes the release of a growth hormone which minimizes fat.
 This will make favorable changes in the fat/muscle composition of the body.
 This has a dual benefit for people looking for overall fitness training and for intense athletes who want to prepare for further max training.

 The basics of how it works involve 8 to 10 workout stations, each geared toward a specific type of workout.
 You spend approximately 30 seconds to 3 minutes at each station, working the exercise with maximum intensity.
 Then move on, repeating this process through the entire circuit.